exercism/x86-64-assembly/exercises/concept/lost-and-found/.docs/instructions.md

 8. The address of the first category string.

 The introductory string is optional.
-If it is used in the printing function, this string must have at most 50 characters and be NUL-terminated (ending in `0`).
+If it is used in the printing function, this string must be NUL-terminated (ending in `0`) and have at most 50 characters, already considering the NUL terminator.
 Otherwise, the value `0` should be passed to the printing function instead.

 You may consider that each item in the list takes up 120 bytes in space.